UniversityOfHelsinkiCS/oodikone/services/backend/oodikone2-backend/README.md

 Always deploy first to staging!

-When merging from trunk to master Travis builds a docker image for staging and pushes it automatically.
+When merging from trunk to master Travis builds a docker image for staging and pushes it automatically to dockerh-hub.
+Currently **staging** is also automatically deployed after the image is pushed.

 When a release (or tag) is created in master branch Travis builds a docker image for production and pushes it automatically.